 • Garlic: Since there are so few ingredients in this recipe, fresh garlic is best.
 Feel free to increase or decrease the amount of garlic based on your preference.

-• Red Pepper Flakes: These are key for the hot honey profile, however, if you’re not a fan of spice, you can reduce the amount or leave it out.
+• Red Pepper Flakes: These are key for a “hot honey” profile, however, if you’re not a fan of spice, you can reduce the amount or leave it out.

-• Salmon: Any cut of salmon works – whole pieces, filets, or defrosted frozen pieces.
+• Salmon: Any cut of salmon works for this recipe including whole pieces, filets, or defrosted frozen pieces.
 I call for 1 ½ pounds of salmon in this recipe, but if you use about half the amount of salmon, simply half the marinade recipe.

 Overhead shot of a white platter with a serving fork and pieces of salmon covered in glaze and topped with fresh parsley on a piece of parchment paper.
 Platter is surrounded by bowls of fresh parsley and red pepper flakes and jars of glaze and honey.